tmarfil/nginx_on_ecs_fargate/README.md

 #### 2.1.
 Sign up for NGINX Plus trial

 Sign up for an NGINX Plus trial at https://www.f5.com/trials.
-After signing up, you'll receivea JSON Web Token (JWT) to authenticate to private-registry.nginx.com.
+After signing up, you'll receive a JSON Web Token (JWT) to authenticate to private-registry.nginx.com.

-If you are an existing F5 customer, you can request trial from the https://my.f5.com portal.
+If you are an existing F5 customer, you can request a trial from the https://my.f5.com portal.

 #### 2.2.
 Connect to the Amazon Linux 2023 instance